MitaliBhiwande/DataScience/README.md

 # DataScience
 Various Data Mining, munging, filtering and statistical representation of data using R on Jupyter Notebooks.
-Processing of Large data sets using Apache Hadoop and Spark.
+Analyzing and  Processing of Large data sets using Apache Hadoop and Spark.

 LAB 1: DATA CLIENTS AND INFORMATION SERVERS